qunfengdong/MicroGMT/README.md

 There are two CDS for ORF1ab: 1) CDS joining (266..13468,13468..21555), on which the -1 ribosomal frameshift occurs during translation, produces pp1ab; 2) CDS of (266..13483) produces pp1a.

-* For mutations occur on mature peptides produced by both pp1a and pp1ab, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1a and ORF1ab_pp1a.
+* For mutations occur on mature peptides produced by both pp1a and pp1ab, or by pp1a only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1a and ORF1ab_pp1a.
-* For mutations occur on mature peptides produced by pp1a only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1a and ORF1ab_pp1a.
 * For mutations occur on mature peptides produced by pp1ab only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1ab and ORF1ab_pp1ab.

 ## Description